 - Chicago Public Schools, Real Men Read program, volunteer

-- Luke Academy, board member
+- St. Luke Academy (Lakeview, Chicago), board member

 - Successfully defended a client in a breach of contract trial in the Circuit Court of Dane County, Wisconsin.
 The plaintiff, a major real estate developer, sued its former employee for breach of contract alleging, among other things, that he committed fraud against the developer’s company.
 After a bench trial, the judge ruled that no such fraud occurred, ruled in favor of Segal McCambridge’s client and awarded the plaintiff no damages.
 The contract at issue included an attorney’s fees clause, which allowed for the prevailing party at trial to recover its attorney’s fees related to the litigation and trial.

 - Achieved a trial verdict in the Circuit Court of Cook County, Illinois, in a lawsuit for injunctive relief on behalf of a client who had signed a publishing agreement to convert her Ph.D. thesis into a mainstream book.
 The client sought representation after her publisher repeatedly neglected its duties under the publishing agreement and threatened to assert a percentage interest in any book deal the client would sign with another publishing house.
 In filing suit, Mitch sought an order declaring the contract null and void.
 At the conclusion of the trial, the judge found in favor of the client and issued an order declaring the publishing agreement null and void.
 The client is now free to pursue publishing her thesis with another publisher.